Good-Soma/Good-Soma/README.md

 ### What are the attributes that make me fit for the task of writing any demanding and yet critical document for experts like you?

 <ul>
-<li> Problem-Solving Skills: My duty is to make people understand what you want to communicate, so whenever I am given an assignment, it automatically becomes a task I must handle until exceptional result is obtained.</li>
+<li> Problem-Solving Skills: I am responsinlble for making your audience to understand your intention, so whenever I am given an assignment, that is what I prioritize on.</li>

 <li> Comprehensiveness: Since Technical writers are not omniscient, I understand you by asking significant questions, therefore working with me is strictly interactive.</li>

-<li>Editorial Skills: The editorial process is not an alien to me again.
+<li>Editorial Skills: The editorial process is not strange to me again.
 My methodology in writing is characterized with edition, proofreading, researching, designing, and reversal when necessary; therefore that is the writer you will be cooperating with just to accomplish your target.</li>

-<li>**Time Management:** I work with time in accordance to any specification I receive from you, but I always thrive to accomplish my task before any expected deadline, and that has saved me from a lot of stress.
+<li>Time Management: I work with time in accordance to any specification I receive from you, but I always thrive to accomplish my task before any expected deadline, and that has saved me from a lot of stress.
 All these benefits awaits you.</li>
 </ul>